bon-ami/go-http-digest-auth-client/README.md

 # go-http-digest-auth-client

+This client has Content Type issue with json body, discovered with gerrit. https://github.com/mongodb-forks/digest or my fork shoulld be used.
+So this is archived.

 Forked from https://github.com/xinsnake/go-http-digest-auth-client.
 It is archived and recommends https://github.com/rkl-/digest.
 The later is gone.

 Golang Http Digest Authentication Client